 Astral is a web-based Stellar wallet with a host of handy features.
 At the top of the list is the fact that it provides simple and convenient access to your XLM whenever you need it, allowing you to quickly send and receive Lumens as required.

-When you sign up for an Astral account, all eligible accounts are automatically enrolled in an inflation pool, earning inflationary XLM every week based on your account balance.
-Two-factor authentication is also mandatory, while data is encrypted with AES-256 and email confirmation is required when you withdraw funds to new addresses.
+When you sign up for an Astral account, all eligible accounts are automatically enrolled in an inflation pool, which earns you bonus XLM every week based on your account balance.
+2-factor authentication is also mandatory, and data is encrypted with AES-256.
+Email confirmation is required when you withdraw funds to new addresses.
 There’s also the added flexibility of being able to generate multiple addresses for easy organization of funds.

 However, before choosing a web wallet, it’s important to be aware of the security risks associated with online wallets.
 If you have a large balance you want to store, keeping your XLM in an offline wallet is widely seen as a safer choice.